programminghistorian/jekyll/lessons/drafts/intro-to-bash.md

 `ls *.txt`

-which returns a list of text files.
+which returns a list of text files, if you have any in your home directory (you may not, and that is OK as well).
 The \* command is a **wildcard** — it stands for 'anything.'
 So, in this case, you're indicating that anything that fits the pattern:

 [anything.txt]